 Beryllium treatment is used to change and enhance the color of Sapphire.
 It is devastating and expensive to expose this treatment in Sapphire.
 You can see an assortment of Sapphire heating with Beryllium.
 You can see that many of them change from yellow to orange and many remain blue.

-The most common treatment is the “Diffusion- treatment”.
+The most common treatment is the “Diffusion- treated sapphires“.
 This treatment is an artificial enhancement of color and may be impossible to detect without very sophisticated Lab procedures and instruments.
 To enhance the color of Sapphire, this heat treatment is provided in a reducing and oxidizing atmosphere.
-In the following image, phases of diffusion treatment are shown.

 This treatment changes the color of the Sapphire permanently at the molecular level.
 This treatment is used to provide the colors which are not naturally available.
 You can see an example in the image below.